smartlawhub/Legal-Data-Analysis/lesson1/Regex/task.md

 There is only one line that meets all these conditions.
 You can do it multiple ways, using all the methods you have learned so far.

 <div class="hint"> Look at the raw poem above (remove the "print" statement), and find the relevant pattern to split
 the poem in lines.
-Then identify the relevant pattern for each line !</div>
+Then identify the relevant pattern(s) for each line !</div>
 <div class="hint">Think analytically: what's the first step of your algorithm, what's the condition to proceed to
 the second step, etc.</div>
 <div class="hint">Be careful of the numbers at the beginning of a line: they count as two words, and you should